Video Game: The Legend of Zelda: Phantom Hourglass

 There seem to be at least a few thematic shout-outs to Majora's Mask, as well, such as Link freeing trapped guardian spirits (the Ocean King and his helpers/the Four Giants), an emphasis on time limits (the Hourglass/the three-day cycle), a bad guy with tentacles and big, yellow eyes who seems more like a destructive force of nature than a thinking, plotting villain (Bellum/Majora), a yellow fairy companion with a bit of an attitude (Ciela/Tatl)...

-Gleeok is a double Shout Out.
-The multi-headed dragon makes its first appearance since the original game, but is given powers similar to that of Trinexx from Link to the Past (one head shoots fire, the other shoots ice).
+Gleeok is a double Shout-Out.
+The multi-headed dragon makes its first appearance since the Oracle of Seasons, but is given powers similar to that of Trinexx from Link to the Past (one head shoots fire, the other shoots ice).

 The way to defeat a Pols Voice in this game - by shouting into the microphone and then slashing it with the sword - was originally how one was supposed to defeat it in the original game, but it was taken out when the game was imported to America (since the NES didn't have a microphone).